ropensci-archive/roweb2/archetypes/Rmd/index.md

     keep_md: true
 ---

-This is the R Markdown template for a blog post or tech note.
+This is the R Markdown (.Rmd) template for a blog post or tech note.
-To generate your post without R Markdown, use that template instead.
+To generate your post with just Markdown (.md), use that template instead.

 Throughout this template, including the YAML, you should change "post-template" to the slug of your post,